163.767. Hearing at request of respondent

 (b) If one party is represented by an attorney at the hearing, the circuit court may extend the date of the hearing for up to five days at the other party’s request so that the other party may seek representation.

-(3) If the circuit court continues the restraining order issued under section 3 of this 2013 Act, with or without modification, at a hearing about which the respondent received actual notice and the opportunity to be heard, the court shall include in the restraining order a certificate in substantially the following form in a separate section immediately above the signature of the judge:
+(3) If the circuit court continues the restraining order issued under ORS 163.765, with or without modification, at a hearing about which the respondent received actual notice and the opportunity to be heard, the court shall include in the restraining order a certificate in substantially the following form in a separate section immediately above the signature of the judge:

 This protective order meets all full faith and credit requirements of the Violence Against Women Act of 1994, 18 U.S.C.
 2265.
 This court has jurisdiction over the parties and the subject matter.
 The respondent was afforded notice and timely opportunity to be heard as provided by the law of this jurisdiction.
 This protective order is valid and entitled to enforcement in this and all other jurisdictions.

 (4) The circuit court may approve a consent agreement if the court determines that the agreement provides sufficient protections to the petitioner.
-The circuit court may not approve a term in a consent agreement that provides for restraint of a party to the agreement unless the other party petitioned for and was granted a restraining order issued under section 3 of this 2013 Act.
+The circuit court may not approve a term in a consent agreement that provides for restraint of a party to the agreement unless the other party petitioned for and was granted a restraining order issued under ORS 163.765.

-(5) A restraining order entered under this section, or a consent agreement entered into under this section, shall continue for a period of one year from the date of the restraining order issued under section 3 of this 2013 Act, unless the restraining order is renewed, modified or terminated in accordance with section 7 of this 2013 Act.
+(5) A restraining order entered under this section, or a consent agreement entered into under this section, shall continue for a period of five years from the date of the restraining order issued under ORS 163.765 or, if the petitioner is under 18 years of age at the time of issuance, until the petitioner attains 19 years of age, whichever occurs later, unless the court enters a permanent order under ORS 163.765 (8) or the restraining order is renewed, modified or terminated in accordance with ORS 163.775.